100 Basic Japanese Verbs For Beginners

 10 people are eating at the restaurant.

-But (and it’s a big but), Japanese verbs are split into three groups: Ru-verbs, U-verbs and irregular verbs.
-Which of these categories an action word belongs to affect their conjugation.
+Japanese verbs are split into three groups: Ru-verbs, U-verbs, and irregular verbs.
+Which of these categories an action word belongs to affects its conjugation.

 Conjugation FormRu-verbU-verbIrregular verb

-One more thing: the table above represents four of the most basic conjugation that doesn’t include verb-ing (such as eating, drinking, walking).
+One more thing: the table above represents four of the most basic conjugations that don’t include verb-ing (such as eating, drinking, walking).
 For this, you will need to change the word into its て-form — how it’s modified, again, depends on the type of verb it is.

 Types of Japanese Verbs